 How do you respond?
 With three simple steps that can take you from pretending to network to being the master networker you want to actually be.
 Step 1.
 Like the post.
 Step 2.
 Share the post.
 Step 3. (and the most important step) Pre-frame your share with a comment about WHY you are sharing it!

 How do YOU feel when someone shares your post, your article, your picture?
-Feels pretty good doesn't it?
+Feels pretty good, doesn't it?
 It makes you feel like your opinion and thoughts matter.
 It makes you feel like you have made a connection with the person who shared your post.
 And that's because you have.
 You made a connection with that person and when that happens, you want to thank that person for sharing.
 You want to keep the momentum going.
 You want to continue the conversation and you want to get to know that person to build on that connection.
 "BINGO"!
 THAT's Networking!

 Take one step further and think about this.
 Isn't it the people, you already have a relationship with, that you would first refer someone to if you knew that someone was looking for a service or product?
 WHY?
 Because you like them and you trust them.
 Would you send someone you know to a perfect stranger you know nothing about?
 Not likely.

 I don't mean to sound condescending.
 Those who know me know that's not my style.
 But I did want to shake up your thoughts a bit, get you a bit uncomfortable and stir things up.
-The reason I was willing to take a risk and do that is because I truly care about people, about relationships and about seeing people who put effort into growing their networks SUCCEED!
+The reason I was willing to take a risk and do that is that I truly care about people, about relationships and about seeing people who put effort into growing their networks SUCCEED!

 So, the next time you are at a networking event and you find yourself someone interesting to talk to, invite them for a coffee and get to know them better.
 Make a habit to comment 2-5 times a day on the posts in your social media feed.
 Even better, share the post and add a comment there so you can get the conversation going and help each other to get more exposure.